obonaventure/cnp3/book-2nd/principles/transport.rst

  #.
 The initiating transport entity sends a `CR` segment.
 This segment requests the establishment of a transport connection.
 It contains a port number (not shown in the figure) and a sequence number (`seq=x` in the figure below) whose value is extracted from the `transport clock`.
 The transmission of the `CR` segment is protected by a retransmission timer.

  #.
-The remote transport entity processes the `CR` segment and creates state for the connection attempt.
+The remote transport entity processes the `CR` segment and creates a state for the connection attempt.
 At this stage, the remote entity does not yet know whether this is a new connection attempt or a duplicate segment.
 It returns a `CA` segment that contains an acknowledgement number to confirm the reception of the `CR` segment (`ack=x` in the figure below) and a sequence number (`seq=y` in the figure below) whose value is extracted from its transport clock.
 At this stage, the connection is not yet established.

  #.
 The initiating entity receives the `CA` segment.
 The acknowledgement number of this segment confirms that the remote entity has correctly received the `CR` segment.
 The transport connection is considered to be established by the initiating entity and the numbering of the data segments starts at sequence number `x`.
 Before sending data segments, the initiating entity must acknowledge the received `CA` segments by sending another `CA` segment.